 Anyways, we went to a wedding three weeks ago and it was so much fun.
 We actually got stuck in traffic for an hour because someone’s car caught fire, so we arrived just after the ceremony finished.
 We ate lots of yummy food (I was greedy and got two different cupcakes haha) and danced all night, and then went hiking the next morning.

 The rest of the weekend was rough because we had a neuro exam on Monday.
 We half-heartedly studied the flashcards I had made while we were driving, but didn’t study much until Sunday.
 We studied literally all day on Sunday, from 8am – 9pm, and then I woke up early on Monday to study more.
 Thankfully I already knew some of the powerpoints pretty well, so I only had to cram half of the material.
 It was still a pretty rough exam, but it was curved so I somehow managed to still do well.

-We stopped here on the drive home to eat some burritos.
+Where we went hiking, and where we on the drive home to eat some burritos.

 Two Weeks Ago

 This week felt like one of the most stressful weeks since we started the program.
 We had the neuro exam on Monday and right after the exam during our lunch break, people started complaining about a couple unfair test questions while also complaining about our upcoming exam on Thursday.

 Don’t get me wrong, I was also stressed out and needed to complain about things too.
 However, it is really rough to be surrounded by negativity sometimes.
 Everyone is so thankful and happy to be in the program, but some weeks are harder than others, especially when you study so hard and feel like you didn’t do as well as you wanted on an exam.